GregRos/canva-by-codeblock/README.md

 ```
 ````

-The size needs to match the size of the design, or at least the aspect ratio.
+The size should match the size of the design, or at least the aspect ratio.

 ## Errors

 Invalid URLs, invalid sizes, and other issues will cause the plugin to display an error message instead of the design.

+This plugin fails hard, not soft.

 ## Development

 This plugin is managed in a monorepo together with some other stuff related to it.
 Plugin code is at [packages/plugin](packages/plugin).

+I'm not planning on maintaining this plugin except for my own uses, so I'm not accepting bug reports or anything.
+Feel free to fork it and do whatever you want with it.